Tauopathy

-Tauopathies are a class of heterogeneous neurodegenerative diseases characterized by the neuronal and glial aggregation of abnormal tau protein.
+Tauopathies are a large class of heterogeneous neurodegenerative diseases characterized by the neuronal and glial aggregation of abnormal tau protein.
 Hyperphosphorylation of tau proteins causes them to dissociate from microtubules and form insoluble aggregates called neurofibrillary tangles.
 Various neuropathologic phenotypes have been described based on the anatomical regions and cell types involved as well as the unique tau isoforms making up these deposits.
 The designation 'primary tauopathy' is assigned to disorders where the predominant feature is the deposition of tau protein.
 Alternatively, diseases exhibiting tau pathologies attributed to different and varied underlying causes are termed 'secondary tauopathies'.
 Some neuropathologic phenotypes involving tau protein are Alzheimer's disease, frontotemporal dementia, progressive supranuclear palsy, and corticobasal degeneration.
-Recent literature has shown that tauopathies can have different clinical and pathological presentations depending on the individual.
-This rejects the previously held idea that individual tauopathies could be linked to specific diseases.
+Tauopathies can have different clinical and pathological presentations depending on the individual.
+This calls into question the previously held idea that individual tauopathies could be linked to specific diseases.

 Tau protein

 Tau protein, also called tubulin associated unit or microtubule-associated protein tau (MAPT), is a microtubule-associated protein that promotes polymerization and stabilization into microtubules by binding to tubulin.
 Variants of Tau isoforms, spanning from 352 to 441 amino acids, arise through the alternative splicing of exons 2, 3 and 10 within the MAPT gene.
 The six isoforms are differentiated by the inclusion and exclusion of inserts of either 29 or 58 amino acids in the N-terminus domain.
 Furthermore, the isoforms are categorized based on the presence of either three (3R tau isoforms) or four (4R tau isoforms) tandem repeat sequences each consisting of 31 or 32 amino acids.